wp-plugins/external-featured-image/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Bug fix.
+One function for locating external featured images was missplaced.
+I moved it to the proper file so that it loads when the user is not an admin.

 = 1.0.4 =
 * Bug fix.
 You can now set regular featured images under all circumstances (thanks _rprose_ for reporting the bug!).